We asked Anders Langworth, Head of Sustainable Finance, and Cecilia Fryklöf, ESG Expert and Implementation driver, to expound on these questions.

 Can a company become ESG-certified, and what are the governing regulations?

-Nordea is participating in efforts at the European level, both by contributing technical expertise, and also by participating in an array of different committees and discussing these issues and how the banking sector will be affected.
+Nordea is participating in efforts at a global level, both by contributing technical expertise, and also by participating in an array of different committees and discussing these issues and how the banking sector will be affected

 “As things look now, it’s more a case of ‘doer’ responsibility.”